jamieqianhui/jamieqianhui.github.io/_posts/2021-05-09-Solutions-to-HackerRank-Challenges-in-Python.markdown

 ## Arithmetic Operators

 **Task**

-The provided code stub reads two integers from STDIN,  and .
+The provided code stub reads two integers from STDIN, `a` and `b` .
 Add code to print three lines where:

 1. The first line contains the sum of the two numbers.
 2. The second line contains the difference of the two numbers (first - second).